Gluten-Free Dairy-Free Holiday Tips

 Lucky for me, I enjoyed thinking "outside the box".
 And in my vegan years- not once- did I make a turkey out of tofu.

 Who needs tofurky when you have Sweet Potato Black Bean Enchiladas?

 As for 2007?
 It will be another quiet Thanksgiving holiday here by the mesa.
 No traveling.
 I'm still off my feet- though a slick new wheelchair has helped me feel more mobile here at home and allowed me to work at my desk (and not be bored beyond belief).
 Steve will be the official cook this year.
 I suspect the afore mentioned enchiladas will be on the menu.

 Ten Tips for Tasty Gluten-Free + Dairy-Free Holidays:

-For making gravy, use arrowroot starch or sweet rice flour; these thicken better than wheat flour, anyway.
+For making gravy, use arrowroot starch, or sweet rice flour; these thicken better than wheat flour, anyway.
 Less lumps.
-I like to add a dash of dry sherry, brandy or wine.
+Add a small dash of dry sherry, brandy, or wine, if you so desire.

-For a non-dairy sub in pumpkin, squash and sweet potato recipes try coconut milk- it's delicious (full fat tastes best).
+For a non-dairy sub in pumpkin, squash and sweet potato recipes try full fat coconut milk- it's delicious.

 Cook carrots in orange juice for a non-dairy flavor boost.
 Drizzle with a touch of pure maple syrup.